Applicants must meet the following criteria

 Two recommendation forms must be completed online by your referees.
 While both references should be academic, applicants who are applying with some work experience are welcome to submit one academic and one professional reference.
 We encourage you to have at least one reference from a professor who has taught you in a quantitative course.

-6. Online application (includes one written essay, two video questions and one real-time written response):
+7. Online application (includes written essay, video questions and real-time written response):

 The application fee is $195 CAD.